capsa-gg/capsa-documentation/docs/configuration/plugin-config.md

 # Plugin configuration

+_This page contains documentation about configuration options, to read the installation guide, click [here](../getting-started/getting-started.md)_

 The configuration options of the Unreal Engine plugin.
 All options can be overwritten based on the environment and build target.

 | Field                        | Required | Default                       | Description                                                                                                   |